Mixture of expert explanation

 Mixture of Expert

 Behind the success of mixtral 8x7B is mixture of expert (MoE) architecture.
-MoE bring to current transformers model the ability to speed up twice inferencing and pre-training time due to the token path in expert layer require only certain node to work at a time.
-The current work also found out MoE with instruction tuning is promising.
+MoE bring to current transformers model the ability to speed up twice inferencing and pre-training time due to the unique token path in expert layer, which only require certain nodes to work at each time.
+There are some recent work that found out MoE with instruction tuning is promising , make MoE is highly potential architecture in the near future.

 Definition of Sparse model